1-navneet/MedCare-Connect/README.md

 Explains who you are and what you offer.

 3. Services – Services grid with service cards and hover interactions (section #service).
-Shows service offerings like Laboratory Test, Health Check, Dentistry.

-4. Why Choose Us – Feature grid highlighting strengths (section #blog in your HTML).
+4. Why Choose Us – Feature grid highlighting strengths.
-Highlights ICU, ambulance, medical & surgical care and other selling points.

 5. Find a Doctor – Doctors directory presented as a responsive card grid (section #pages).
-Displays specialist cards (name, specialty, photo) — ready for Phase 2 filtering/booking.
+Displays specialist cards (name, specialty, photo) .

 6. Contact & Resources – Footer with contact details, quick links and FAQs (footer + FAQ section).
 Contains contact email/phone, location, useful links and FAQ entries for users.